zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: But I hear what you're saying.
 You called it, what did you call it earlier?
 Quasi-religious.

 **ZMD**: Sorry, again, this is why people don't want to talk to journalists.
 I shouldn't have called it a religion.
 But in all seriousness, without believing in the supernatural and, in fact, having [an essay in our literature that says here's why supernatural things don't exist](https://www.readthesequences.com/Excluding-The-Supernatural), it's kind of obviously filling the sociological niche of a religion in that there's a social group that believes things that has a canonical text about why the group believes those things.
 It's that kind of social grouping.
 So, psychologically and sociologically, it seems very comparable to a religion, even though I would say that a lot of the beliefs are true.
-As far as the thing that I wrote that 80,000 word memoir about where me and Michael and Ben and Jessica had this whole petty drama about how we think Yudkowsky and MIRI and CfAR have gone wrong, I do sometimes talk about that as being a religious civil war, in the sense that, it's just an apt description.
+As far as the thing that I wrote that 80,000 word memoir about where me and Michael and Ben and Jessica had this whole petty drama about how we think Yudkowsky and MIRI and CfAR have gone wrong, I do sometimes talk about that as being a religious civil war, in the sense that it's just an apt description.

 **CM**: Just because you brought it up, this is why people don't want to talk to journalists.
 What do you think about journalists that makes saying something like that dangerous?